OdongMartin/shopApp/README.md

 # The Plug E-commerce web app
-### Online platform for users to create and manage their stores.
+### Online platform for users to create and manage their stores

 ## Features
 User registration and authentication.